marcelpanzer/turtlebot3_machine_learning/README.md

 from simulation_stage_2_respawnGoal import Respawn

-with the desired simulated stage number (1-6)
+with the desired simulated stage number (1-6, set target number to zero when training starts from scratch)